hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 **Awards:** ISPO Award Gold Winner 2013 **Watertightness:** IP X4 (water resistant)

 Almost half the Lumen power of the Petzl Nao, the Petzl Tikka RXP is much lighter than the Nao.
 If you don't like to carry the additional battery pack on the back of your head and prefer a less bulky headlamp then the Tikka RXP could be your choice.
 The Tikka RXP also features Petzl's reactive lightning system.
 The Tikka RXP should also be a great headlamp for trail running too.
 The USB port on the headlamp also allows you to charge The Tikka RXP with a battery bank like the Anker Astro E5.
-A less pricey alternative to the Petzl Tikka RXP would be the Black Diamon ReVolt.
+A less pricey alternative to the Petzl Tikka RXP would be the Black Diamond Spot.
 However, it does not have [reactive lightning][9].
 Personally, I think reactive lightning is a nice to have feature but not something I would spend additional money on it.

 <a href="http://amzn.to/2e35oQp" target="_blank" rel="nofollow"><button type="button" class="btn btn-danger">Buy on Amazon</button></a>